AdobeDocs/experience-manager-64.en/help/communities/configure-messaging.md

   (*Required*) The page to open when a member clicks on the **`Reply`**button.
 The target page should contain the **Compose Message** form.

 * **Reply/View as Resource**
-  If checked, the Reply URL and View URL will reference a resource, else data is passed as query parameters in the URL .
+  If checked, the Reply URL and View URL will reference a resource, else data is passed as query parameters in the URL.

 * **Profile Display Form**
   The profile form to use to display the senders profile.